atakankara/nonlinear-beta-poisoning/README.md

 # Introduction
-This repository contains the modified source code of the paper **The Hammer and the Nut: Is Bilevel Optimization Really Needed to Poison Linear Classifiers?**, by Antonio Emanuele Cinà, Sebastiano Vascon, Ambra Demontis, Battista Biggio, Fabio Roli and Marcello Pelillo, accepted at IJCNN 2021.
-In the concept of data privacy and security lecture at Koç University, we extended beta-poisoning attacks on non-linear classifiers and compare the results with baseline attacks (e.g label flipping, clean label poisoning) on MNIST and CIFAR-10 datasets.
+This repository contains the source code for the paper **Beta Poisoning Attacks Against Machine Learning Models: Extensions, Limitations, and Defenses**, by Atakan Kara, Nursena Köprücü, M. Emre Gürsoy, accepted at IEEE TPS 2022: IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications.
+It is cloned from the original implementation of beta poisoning, which you can find [here](https://github.com/Cinofix/beta_poisoning).